-Varnish – as it is commercially called – can make a big difference to printed paper and packaging.
-Similar to ink, it is applied on the printing press and helps enhance the visual appearance of the print or packaging.
+Varnish – according to its industrial classifications – can make a big difference to printed paper and packaging.
+Its application on paper is similar to ink, as it helps enhance the visual appearance of the print or packaging, via the printing press.

 Types of varnish

-Gloss varnish: Used to achieve a smooth surface, gloss can be applied over the full surface area or in specific areas.
-It creates a special as well as a contrasting effect, while increasing the depth of color and detail.
+Gloss: Produces a smooth surface, the process often applies gloss over the full surface area or in specific areas.
+It creates a special as well as a contrasting effect while increasing the depth of color and detail.
 But it also results in a reflective surface that may interfere with the readability of text.

-Strike-through matte varnish: Strike through refers to a technique in which both matte & gloss varnish are coated on the same printed area.
+Strike-Through Matte: Strike-through refers to a technique in which both matte & gloss varnish is coated on the same printed area.
 A matte varnish is first applied to all areas of a coated sheet with the exception of those where a glossy effect is needed.

-A high gloss AQ coating coating is then flooded over the entire sheet to allow the matte varnish ‘strike-through’ to the surface and leaving the glossy areas shine.
+A high gloss AQ coating floods over the entire sheet to allow the matte varnish ‘strike-through’ to the surface and leaving the glossy areas to shine.
 The intention is to create a visual distinction between different areas of the press sheet.

 Varnish increases the perceived quality of the product.
 It is also an inexpensive and user-friendly process that can be easily applied to such as adding spot finishing or additional processes across the entire sheet.
 It has the ability to be manipulated to get the desired end result.

-However, it offers a lower degree of protection compared to aqueous coating and UV coating.
+However, it offers a lower degree of protection in comparison to aqueous coating and UV coating.
 They are also susceptible to yellowing over time.
-Varnishes are also not particularly eco-friendly, and must be handled carefully to prevent the release of toxic compounds into the atmosphere.
+Varnishes are also not particularly eco-friendly and need a careful application to prevent the release of toxic compounds into the atmosphere.

-There isn’t a single process, rather different methods used to achieve different results.
-For instance, in wet trappingthe varnish is laid in-line over wet ink for thorough registration.
+Instead of a singular process to produce varnish printing, there are different methods to achieve different results.
+For instance, in wet trapping, the varnish applies the wet ink in-line for thorough registration.
 In contrast, dry trapping involves drying the ink and putting it through the press twice in order to print the varnish.